rust-lang/reference/src/lifetime-elision.md

 ## Lifetime elision in functions

-In order to make common patterns more ergonomic, Rust allows lifetime argument to be *elided* in [function item], [function pointer] and [closure trait] signatures.
+In order to make common patterns more ergonomic, lifetime arguments can be *elided* in [function item], [function pointer] and [closure trait] signatures.
 The following rules are used to infer lifetime parameters for elided lifetimes.
 It is an error to elide lifetime parameters that cannot be inferred.
 The placeholder lifetime, `'_`, can also be used to have a lifetime inferred in the same way.
 For lifetimes in paths, using `'_` is preferred.
 Trait object lifetimes follow different rules discussed [below](#default-trait-object-lifetimes).

 * Each elided lifetime in the parameters becomes a distinct lifetime parameter.